vanitha128/APIBDD/README.md

 # APIBDD
-API automation using cucumber, RestAssured and Junit
+API automation using Java, Cucumber, RestAssured and Junit